What is radioactive iodine?

-- As treatment for an over-active thyroid gland, with or without prior antithyroid drug therapy, especially in people with toxic nodular hyperthyroidism.
-It may also be used as a first line treatment in Graves' disease
+As treatment for an overactive thyroid gland, with or without prior antithyroid drug therapy, especially in people with toxic nodular hyperthyroidism

-- To shrink the gland when there is a goitre (thyroid enlargement)
+To shrink the gland when there is a goitre (enlarged thyroid)

 Radioactive iodine is also used in higher doses in the treatment of thyroid cancer.